DanielFaulkner/CodingTutorials/OSDevelopment/6FAT12tut.md

 The root directory entry location offset is equal to the offset needed for the FAT address and details.

-Converting a FAT cluster to a LBA logical sector address:
+## Converting a FAT cluster to a LBA logical sector address
 This converts the FAT cluster based addressing into LBA based addressing.
 The difference is that clusters can be of different sizes on different FAT based implementations where as LBA addressing deals only with sectors, and CHS addressing deals with sectors, heads and tracks.